How to Propagate Hydrangeas From Cuttings

 Here’s how to take hydrangea cuttings and propagate them to create new plants:

-1) Fill a 3-6inch wide pot with an even mixture of grit and moist compost (add perlite if you wish to help drainage):
+1) Fill a 3-6inch wide pot with an even mixture of grit and moist compost (add perlite if you wish to help drainage or vermiculite if you’re worried about the growing medium drying out):

 2) Select a stem that is at least 6inches (15cm) long. and has at least 2 sets of leaf nodes on it: